akansham92/Urban-Vitality-Index-UVI-A-NASA-Earth-Observation-Powered-Smart-Growth-Framework/README.md

 # Urban Vitality Index (UVI) - Real Project (Los Angeles)

-This repository implements the Urban Vitality Index for **Los Angeles** using publicly-available Earth observation datasets (Option B: public cloud & data portals).
+This repository implements the Urban Vitality Index for **Los Angeles** using publicly-available Earth observation datasets.
 The code automates data discovery and download (where possible via public cloud), computes environmental indices (NDVI, LST proxy), ingests air quality and precipitation, and produces a notebook + Flask dashboard combining all layers.

 Important: many satellite products are large.
 The scripts are designed to download **only the tiles overlapping a user-provided bounding box** (Los Angeles by default).
 Some data sources require an account (Copernicus / Earthdata) — instructions are provided.